CQCL/hugr/specification/hugr.md

 requirement before it can interface with other plugins which don’t know about *X*.

-A Tierkreis runtime could be connected to workers which provide means of running different extensions.
-By the same mechanism, Tierkreis can reason about where to run different parts of the graph by inspecting their extension requirements.
+A runtime could have access to means of running different extensions.
+By the same mechanism, the runtime can reason about where to run different parts of the graph by inspecting their extension requirements.